 I’m sure you’ve noticed that you’ve been logged out of your WordPress dashboard since you first installed the plugin.
 If you didn’t follow the instructions in the video, you’d need to know how to get back into the admin area.

-I’ve been blogging for more than ten years now, and I’ve never had any issues with logging into the admin panel.
+I’ve been blogging for over ten years, and I’ve never had any issues with logging into the admin panel.
 It’s the only thing I’ve ever needed to do to make a change or edit a post.
-The best way to do this is by using your web browser’s “back” button to return to the last page you were on.
+The best way to do this is to use your web browser’s “back” button to return to the last page you were on.